Lorene Scafaria | 91 mins | TV | 2.35:1 | USA, Singapore, Malaysia & Indonesia / English | 15 / R

-As an asteroid heads inevitably towards Earth, Steve Carrell decides to go on a road trip to reconnect with his high school sweetheart.
+As an asteroid heads inevitably towards Earth, Steve Carell decides to go on a road trip to reconnect with his high school sweetheart.
 Neighbour Keira Knightley tags along.
 Quirky things happen; they bond; as the end of the world nears, they rethink their lives.

-Carrell gives a very good performance, trading in the kind of understatement that makes him a much more interesting actor than his stock-in-trade outrageous comedies continue to imply.
+Carell gives a very good performance, trading in the kind of understatement that makes him a much more interesting actor than his stock-in-trade outrageous comedies continue to imply.
 I guess Knightley is playing a Manic Pixie Dream Girl, at least to an extent, but I thought she was a plausible character nonetheless.
 There are certainly more egregious examples of the trope.
 It’s another strong performance, anyway, containing a lot more truth than your average MPDG.

 Also, there’s a really, really cute lickle doggie.

 The thing both leads nail, as does writer-director Lorene Scafaria, and what made the film so good for me, is an overwhelming sense of melancholy.
 It’s a hard feeling for films to evoke, I think — more complex than happiness or sadness, or excitement, or even fear.
 It comes to a head in an ending that actually brought a tear to my eye, a rare enough feat that it cemented a five-star rating.